Cognitive Decline Treatment Q&A

 Whether it is possible to reverse cognitive decline depends on the primary cause of the cognitive decline in each case.
 In some cases, cognitive decline cannot be reversed but can be slowed with the proper treatment and lifestyle habits.
 For instance, there is no cure for cognitive decline caused by aging, Alzheimer’s disease or dementia, or Parkinson’s disease.
 Still, there are effective treatments that can minimize the effect of those conditions.
 In other cases, particularly when a general health condition or medication is causing the cognitive decline, it can be reversed or improved upon by changing the medication or finding the right treatment option.

 We are proud to provide highly effective treatment options for individuals dealing with cognitive decline at the clinic of Mohamed Nassar, MD.
-If you would like more information about cognitive decline, treatment options or want to make an appointment with us, please feel free to do so by calling us or scheduling an appointment on our website.
+If you would like more information about cognitive decline, treatment options or want to make an appointment with us, please feel free to do so by contacting us or scheduling an appointment online..
 The clinic of Mohamed Nassar, MD, is located at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.
-We serve patients from Redlands CA, Loma Linda CA, Highland CA, San Bernardino CA, and Grand Terrace CA.
+We serve patients from Redlands CA, Loma Linda CA, Mentone CA, Highland CA, Moonlight Rim CA, Grand Terrace CA, El Casco CA, Greenspot CA, and surrounding areas.